frankchen07/writing/posts/map of content (product).md

 #### prioritization

 After several years of just jumbled prioritization, I generally like to keep things minimal, and have come to the conclusion that [[prioritization should be simple]] but also unique to the problem at hand.
+Something to note is that [prioritization can be as much as a political problem as it is an analytical problem](https://www.mironov.com/pri-politics/), so be aware.

 It's also true that [[prioritizing at early product market fit stages is different]], so there's never really a one size fits all.